 It’s common for things to go wrong with our teeth.
 Cavities, cracks and chips, and root canal infections are all dental problems people encounter at some point in their lifetime.
 It may be tempting when faced with these issues to just have the problem removed by extracting the problem tooth, but saving your natural teeth is always desirable.
-If a tooth in your smile becomes infected, discuss with your dentist if root canal treatment is an option for keeping your natural tooth.
+If a tooth in your smile becomes infected, discuss with your dentist if root canal treatment is an option for natural teeth care.

 How can a bacterial infection threaten my mouth?

 A root canal treatment becomes necessary when the roots of the teeth become infected with harmful bacteria.
-The roots inside a tooth are filled with pulp, a sensitive tissue that is full of nerves.
+The roots inside a tooth are filled with pulp, a sensitive tissue that contains nerves and blood vessels.

 When a tooth becomes infected, a number of problems occur.
 Most noticeably, you will begin to experience more sensitivity in the infected tooth.
 This sensitivity will eventually progress toward greater pain if left untreated.

 Affected areas will also become discolored.
 Depending on how long the pulp of the tooth has been infected, the tooth will vary in color.
 Early stages of infection show loss of shine and a darkening of color.
 At the severe stages of infection, teeth decay and turn black.